nahmedraja/GASAL2/README.md

 ```
 int gasal_is_aln_async_done(gasal_gpu_storage *gpu_storage);
 ```
 If the function returns 0 the alignment on the GPU is finished and the output arrays contain valid results.
 Moreover, `is_free` is set to 1 by GASAL2.
 Thus, the current stream can be used for the alignment of another batch of sequences.
+The function returns `-1` if the results are not ready.
+It returns `-2` if the function is called on a stream in which no alignment has been launced, i.e. `is_free == 1`.

+## Example
+The `test_prog` directory conatins an example program which uses GASAL2 for sequence alignment on GPU.
+See the README in the directory for the instructions about running the program.

 ## Problems and suggestions